-Preheat the oven to 325 degrees F and grease an 8- or 9-inch square metal or glass baking pan.
+Preheat the oven to 325 degrees F and grease an 8- or 9-inch square metal or glass baking pan.2.

-With an electric hand mixer, beat the egg yolks and sugar together in a large bowl on low speed for about 1 minute, until the yolks and sugar form a pale, thick paste.
+With an electric hand mixer, beat the egg yolks and sugar together in a large bowl on low speed for about 1 minute, until the yolks and sugar form a pale, thick paste.3.

-Slowly pour in the melted butter and the vanilla extract and mix until incorporated.
+Slowly pour in the melted butter and the vanilla extract and mix until incorporated.4.

-By hand, whisk 1/3 of the flour into the batter until blended, then whisk in 1/3 of the milk.
-Repeat with the flour and milk until all ingredients are blende
+In a small bowl, combine the flour and salt.
+Slowly whisk in 1/3 of the flour into the wet ingredients until blended, then whisk in 1/3 of the milk.
+Repeat with the flour and milk until all ingredients thoroughly combined.5.

-With an electric hand mixer or stand mixer fitted with the whisk attachment, beat the egg whites for about 1 minute on medium-high speed until thick and foamy.
+With an electric hand mixer or stand mixer fitted with the whisk attachment, beat the egg whites for about 1 minute on medium-high speed until thick and foamy.6.

 When the cake is cool, make the ganache: Pour the chopped chocolate into a medium bowl.
 Heat the cream to a simmer, then pour over the chocolate.
-Let the chocolate and cream rest for 1-2 minutes, then gently stir until the chocolate is completely melted.
+Let the chocolate and cream rest for 1 to 2 minutes, then gently stir until the chocolate is completely melted.